So your child is a theatre geek…

 Be a Chaperone

 Chaperone the trip to the State Thespian Festival in March.
 The Thespian Fest is held in Ellensburg or Bellingham in alternating years.
-2016 is in Ellensburg.
+2018 is in Bellingham.

 At the three-day/two-night festival, students attend workshops and performances with other theatre students from across the state.
 Our students usually perform several one-act plays, and the highlight — a “work-in-progress” performance of several numbers from the musical.
 There’s no better audience than an entire room of theatre people!
 The cost to attend is about $200, with scholarships available for any student who needs one.